Off-site Renewable Energy

 Following a 2006-2007 campaign led by ASOSU Environmental Affairs, the student population approved the fee with 70% of voting students voting in favor.
 The campaign consisted of a fall 2006 survey revealing that 68% of students supported a fee, followed by a winter term petition collecting signatures to include a renewable energy question on the spring general election ballot.
 Over 1,700 students signed the petition in just a few days.

 The US Environmental Protection Agency has recognized OSU multiple times for outstanding leadership in renewable energy use.
-In October 2008, Andrea Norris who, as a student, led the campaign for the renewable energy fee and now works in Campus Recycling, accepted on OSU's behalf a Green Power Leadership Award in Denver, Colorado.
+In October 2008, Andrea Norris who, as a student, led the campaign for the renewable energy fee and now works at OSU's Basic Need Center, accepted on OSU's behalf a Green Power Leadership Award in Denver, Colorado.

 In 2011, OSU purchased enough renewable energy to meet nearly 100% of its electricity needs and was the 5th largest college or university purchaser of renewable energy in the nation.
 It was also designated the PAC-12 Conference Champion in renewable energy purchases and a member of the Green Power Leadership Club.
 The source of OSU's renewable energy is wind power.
 All OSU RECs are Green-e certified.
 For 2012, OSU made a smaller purchase offsetting about 10% of total electricity use and continues to make small purchases most years.